 Yuksom is a town from the Geyzing subdivision in West Sikkim situated at an altitude of 1780m.
 It is a popular tourist destination as it is the base and the gateway to Mount Kangchenjunga.
 Hoards of mountaineers flock to this place every year to undertake the popular Dzongri trek and catch a sight of the third highest mountain in the world.
 People with much more vigour take the trek till Goechala, an extension of the Dzongri trek, which is an adventure in itself.
 However, the treks are not the only attractions.
 This town is crucial when it comes to the history of Sikkim.

-Accomodation is available in Yuksom, ranging from homestays, huts, modest hotels and lodgings to multi starred hotels.
+Accommodation is available in Yuksom, ranging from homestays, huts, modest hotels and lodgings to multi-starred hotels.
 Pelling is the nearest town which is just an hour and forty-five minutes ride away.
 Yuksom takes about 4 to 5 hours depending on the route taken from Gangtok and it takes 7 hours approximately from NJP or Bagdogra.

 The best time to visit Yuksom is from March to May and September to October.
 This period sees the most amount of tourist influx as it is the perfect time to embark on a trek.
 It might get crowded but a call to WeCare Holidays will ensure a hassle-free trip.